JoBCB/NieuwBallet/notes_on_dramaturgy.md

 _notes_on_dramaturgy_

+Different narrative elements:

+	* calling of functions and it definitions;
+	* content of search (search queries, accessed links)
+	* musical hints;

 ## Igor Stravinsky - The Rite of Spring (1913)

 > “One day [in 1910], when I was finishing the last pages of L'Oiseau de Feu in St Petersburg, I had a fleeting vision ...
 I saw in my imagination a solemn pagan rite: sage elders, seated in a circle, watching a young girl dance herself to death.
 They were sacrificing her to propitiate the god of Spring.
 Such was the theme of the Sacre du Printemps". — Stravinsky